 When people really first started thinking hard about mobile UIs, the issue of going back to the previous screen was addressed very simply: you used a dedicated physical button on your phone with the back arrow on it.

 At the dawn of the mobile phone era, the problem of getting back to the previous screen didn’t really exist.
 On a desktop or a laptop, there was always the helpful ESC button.

 With the advent of advanced mobile phones, when people really first started thinking about mobile UIs, this issue was addressed very simply: since phones had lots of physical buttons, in order to get to the previous screen, you used a dedicated button with the back arrow on it (sometimes this function was given to the C or ON/POWER buttons), or a “soft” button with an on-screen prompt.

 The rival Android soon offered the market its own solution: it introduced the back button along with the home and menu buttons.
-On the first Android devices, like T-Mobile G1/HTC Dream and HTC Hero, actually had the physical push buttons.
+The first Android devices, like T-Mobile G1/HTC Dream and HTC Hero, actually had physical pushbuttons.